Mephies/TMTA20/README.md

 The following is a summary of the bugs that have been found:

 1. Screen reader does not recognize the search bar
-   - Priority:
+   - Priority: High
-   - Severity:
+   - Severity: High
 2. Out-of-stock products aren't indicated properly
-   - Priority:
+   - Priority: Medium
-   - Severity:
+   - Severity: Medium
 3. The "No Results" message is incomplete
-   - Priority:
+   - Priority: Low
-   - Severity:
+   - Severity: Low

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.